rongi/kotlin-blog/_posts/2017-08-01-error-handling-in-rxjava.markdown

 Now, you may think that both errors will be mapped to an empty list and so two empty lists will be emitted.
 You may be surprised to see that actually only one list is emitted.
 This is because error occurred in the first `userProvider.getUsers()` will terminate the whole chain upstream and second parameter of `concat` will never be executed.

 You see, errors in RxJava are pretty destructive.
-They are designed as fatal signals that stops the whole chain upstream.
+They are designed as fatal signals that stop the whole chain upstream.
 They aren't supposed to be part of interface of your observable.
 They perform as unexpected errors.

 Observables designed to emit errors as a valid output have limited scope of possible use.
 It's not obvious how complex chains will work in case of error, so it's very easy to misuse this kind of observables.
 And this will result in bugs.
 Very nasty kind of bugs, those that are reproducible only occasionally (on exceptional conditions, like lack of network) and don't leave stack traces.

 ## Result class

 So, how to design observables that return expected errors?
-Just make them return some kind of `Result` class which will contain either result of the operation or an exception.
+Just make them return some kind of `Result` class, which will contain either result of the operation or an exception.
 Something like this:

 ```kotlin
 data class Result<out T>(